-The reference plant community is characterized as oak savanna unit dominated by big bluestem1, little bluestem, Indian grass, switch grass, eastern gamagrass and a wide variety of prairie wildflowers.
-Trees and shrubs such as bur oak, post oak, shingle oak, American hazelnut, prairie willow and American plum occurred in groves or as scattered individuals throughout the grassland landscape.
+The reference plant community is characterized as a footslope savanna unit dominated by big and little bluestem, Indiangrass, switchgrass, eastern gamagrass and a wide variety of prairie wildflowers while other species such as Culver's root, Michigan lily, and Virginia bunchflower added to the mix of footslope forb species.
+Areas within this ecological site occurred with scattered bur oak, pin oak, swamp white oak, American plum and prairie willow.

-While not as typically dry and fire prone as the Claypan, Till and Loess Prairies, this ecological site still experienced fairly, frequent burns.
+While not as typically dry and fire prone as the upland loess and till prairies, this ecological site still likely burned every 2 to 5 years.
 Fire removed dead plant litter and provided room for a lush growth of prairie vegetation.
 Fire also kept woody species at bay.
-Grazing by native large herbivores, such as bison, prairie elk and white-tailed deer, also impacted these sites.
+Grazing by native large herbivores, such as bison, elk, and white-tailed deer, also impacted these sites.
 Their activities altered the composition, fuel loads and structure of the vegetation, creating a diversity of structure and composition.
 The partially wooded draws would have burned less intensely and less frequently.
 During fire free intervals woody species would have increased in abundance and spread out onto the prairie.

-Today, Till Backslope Savannas are nearly extirpated from the region as the former prairies and savannas have been converted to intensive agriculture.
-A few known remnants exist but are degraded by fire suppression and grazing by domestic livestock.
-While re-establishing prairie and savanna on agriculture sites is beneficial to wildlife, restoration to the reference state from agricultural land is a long term proposition with uncertain outcomes.
+These sites are productive.
+Today, Loamy Footslope Savannas are nearly extirpated from the region as the former footslope prairies and savannas have been converted to intensive agriculture.
+Few quality remnants exist.
+While reestablishing prairie and savanna on converted agriculture sites is beneficial to wildlife, restoration to the reference state from agricultural land is a long term proposition with uncertain outcomes.

-A State and Transition Diagram is depicted in Figure 1.
+A State and Transition Diagram follows.
 Detailed descriptions of each state, transition, plant community, and pathway follow the model.
 This model is based on available experimental research, field observations, professional consensus, and interpretations.
 It is likely to change as knowledge increases.